OpenWaterFoundation/owf-experiment-logging-java/README.md

 # owf-experiment-logging-java

-Open Water Foundation experiment to understand different Java logging frameworks
+Open Water Foundation experiment to understand different Java logging frameworks.

 ## Getting Started

+### Setup Folders and Clone Repository

 The following steps can be used to initialize a development environment, in this case following conventions at the Open Water Foundation.